Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Evaluation

 \subsection{Experimental setup}

-The experiments are performed on well-known quantum algorithms and circuits ranging from 16 to 20 qubits.
-Table~\ref{tab:circuit} details all the benchmark circuits.
+The experiments are performed on well-known quantum algorithms and circuits ranging from 8 to 128 qubits.
 The Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum} is a variational algorithm broadly applicable to NISQ devices for combinatorial optimization problems.
 The Quantum Fourier Transform (QFT)~\cite{nielsen2001quantum} is a common quantum circuit for designing larger algorithms such as the Quantum Phase Estimation~\cite{abrams1999quantum}.
 The Quantum Volume (QV) circuits are commonly used as a benchmark for evaluating quantum hardware performance~\cite{cross2019validating}.
 The Transverse Field Ising Model (TFIM) and Transverse Field XY (TFXY) circuits are quantum circuits for Hamiltonian simulation~\cite{shin2018phonon}.
 These are crucial simulation models for many near-term applications using quantum computing.
-Here the QFT, QV, and QAOA are generated using the Qiskit framework~\cite{qiskit2024}.
+Here, the QFT, QV, and QAOA are generated using the Qiskit framework~\cite{qiskit2024}.
 In particular, QAOA is generated based on Erd\H{o}s--R\'enyi graph with edge probability equal to $0.3$.
 The TFIM and TFXY circuits were generated by the F3C++ compiler~\cite{kokcu2022algebraic}.
+All experiments are performed on a 32-core AMD EPYC 7702 processor with 1TB of memory.

-For the ablation study to understand the performance of our algorithm, we took PAM/PAS out of SHAPER and introduced another algorithm Shuttling-AWare heuristic search (SHAW).
 We developed SHAPER and SHAW in Python~3.11 as a BQSKit~\cite{younis2021berkeley} extension.
 We evaluated both SHAPER and SHAW against the state-of-the-art shuttling algorithm, QCCDSim~\cite{murali2020architecting}.
 Furthermore, we try the two-stage approach and perform a global optimization round using PAM/PAS \cite{liu2023tackling} with all-to-all assumptions before applying QCCDSim.
-The evaluation was performed on an AMD EPYC 7702 processor with 1TB of main memory.
-QCCDSim only supports circuits already transpiled to a gateset containing CNOTs.
-As a result, we transpiled all input circuits with BQSKit to this gateset to enable a comparison.
-Our source code and results are available at [link will be added here upon acceptance].
+To make the comparison more extensive, we made another contribution by formulating the shuttling problem of the QCCD-based TI architecture using MILP optimization model as shown in Appendix \ref{sec:shuttling_MILP}.
+The MILP model is solved using the CP-SAT solver from OR-Tools \cite{cpsatlp} with the \textbf{timeout of $40,000$ seconds}.
+The result from MILP is then used to compare with other methods.\\